nais/doc/docs/nais-application/nais.yaml/auto-reference.md

 ### failureThreshold

-When a Pod starts and the probe fails, Kubernetes will try _failureThreshold_ times before giving up.
+When a Pod starts, and the probe fails, Kubernetes will try _failureThreshold_ times before giving up.
 Giving up in case of a startup probe means restarting the Pod.

 Path: `.liveness.failureThreshold`<br />
 Type: `integer`<br />